 The Company has an Employee Stock Purchase Plan ("ESPP") pursuant to which employees may contribute up to 25% of their cash compensation for the purchase of Common Stock.
-At the end of each quarterly offering period, each participant's account balance, which includes any and all accumulated dividends, is applied to acquire shares of Common Stock at a cost that is calculated at 85% of the average closing price on the New York Stock Exchange on the five consecutive days preceding the last day of the quarter.
-In the years ended December 31, 2016, 2015 and 2014, the Company issued 27,773, 29,496 and 28,682 shares, respectively, of Common Stock under this Plan.
-The 15% discount on newly issued shares, which is taxable income to the participants and is recorded by us as additional compensation expense, aggregated \$0.2 million in each of the years ended December 31, 2016, 2015 and 2014.
-As a general rule, shares purchased under the Plan must be held for at least a year.
+At the end of each quarter, each participant's account balance, which includes accumulated dividends, is applied to acquire shares of Common Stock at a cost that is calculated at 85% of the average closing price on the New York Stock Exchange on the five consecutive days preceding the last day of the quarter.
+In the years ended December 31, 2017, 2016 and 2015, the Company issued 33,278, 27,773 and 29,496 shares, respectively, of Common Stock under the ESPP.
+The 15% discount on newly issued shares, which is taxable income to the participants and is recorded by us as additional compensation expense, aggregated \$0.2 million in each of the years ended December 31, 2017, 2016 and 2015.
+Generally, shares purchased under the ESPP must be held at least one year.
 The Company satisfies its ESPP obligations by issuing additional shares of Common Stock.